taj0023/dotfiles/README.md

 # dotfiles
-Just some dotfiles from my system in case of resets or distro hopping.
+Just some dotfiles from my system in case of resets or change of distro.